GoogleCloudPlatform/professional-services/tools/ml-audio-content-moderation/README.md

 uploaded given the volume of uploads.
 This becomes a problem of scale.
 Automation becomes key for problems of scale.
 This example is a machine learning pipeline that will automatically flag content that may be inappropriate for triage.
-The process of reviewing flagged content should be drastically smaller and easier for you to do.
+The process of reviewing flagged content should be drastically smaller and easier task for your organizaiton.

 Requirements
 ============